rust-lang/rfcs/text/0000-std-aware-cargo.md

 # Motivation
 [motivation]: #motivation

 In today's Rust environment, `core` and `std` are shipped as precompiled objects.
 This was done for a number of reasons, including faster compile times, and a more consistent experience for users of these dependencies.
-This design has served fairly well for the bulk of users, however there are a number of less common, but not esoteric uses, that are not well served by this approach.
+This design has served fairly well for the bulk of users, however there are a number of less common uses of Rust, that are not well served by this approach.
 Examples include:

 * Supporting new/arbitrary targets, such as those defined by a ".json" file
 * Making modifications to `core` or `std` through use of feature flags